 Nuts are the secret weapon of any excellent vegan cookie – they add richness, a buttery flavour, and an improved texture.
 These cookies use both almond flour and almond butter for what amounts to the best gluten free and vegan cookie around.

-I’ve used the natural almond flour from Bob’s, an ultra-fine grind.
-I prefer the fine grind to a coarser one in cookies.
+A finer almond flour, rather than almond meal, is preferable in these cookies for the best texture.
 I made my own oat flour in a mill, but a good food processor does the trick, or just buy oat flour.
 Arrowroot is a big part of what holds these cookies together, a bit like an egg normally would.

 Flourless Chocolate Tahini Cookies